 Meet the schools pioneering the transition to organic land care.
 These schools have committed to reducing and/or eliminating synthetic pesticides and fertilizers on their campus grounds, earning them the Green Grounds Certification.
 Green Grounds Certified Campuses are creating campus environments that not only promote the well-being of their community but also exemplify a profound commitment to environmental health.
 These schools are nurturing biodiversity and actively confronting the challenges of climate change by creating climate resilient spaces.
 You can find the standards for the Certification here.
 Ready to join the movement?
 Apply for the Green Grounds Certification here.
+If you have questions or would like to connect with any of the certified schools, please email us at campus@rewild.org.

 Seattle University